intercom/intercom-rails/README.md

 ```ruby
   config.api_secret = '123456'
 ```
-**Note: This example is just for the sake of simplicity, you should never include this secret in source control.
-Instead, you should use the Rails [secret config](http://guides.rubyonrails.org/4_1_release_notes.html#config-secrets-yml) feature.**
+**Note: This example is just for the sake of simplicity, you should never include this secret as plain text in source control.
+Instead, you should use the Rails [custom credentials](https://guides.rubyonrails.org/security.html#custom-credentials) feature.**

 ### Shutdown